wildonion/gem/README.md

 ## 🧐 WrapUps

-* to see a full list of conse mafia hyper server APIs, import the `gem.http.api.json` into the postman which is inisde the `infra` folder, also for the conse panel actix APIs there is swagger UI which can be loaded through the `https://api.panel.conse.app/swagger/` address to see all available APIs.
+* to see a full list of conse mafia hyper server and websocket push notifications APIs, import the `gem.http.api.json` into the postman which is inisde the `infra` folder, also for the conse panel actix APIs there is swagger UI which can be loaded through the `https://api.panel.conse.app/swagger/` address to see all available APIs.

 > **Regards to conse panel actix APIs**: